Multi-Language AI Assistants Setup for Global Audiences

 Does the chatbot translate my website content?

 No. The chatbot does not change the text on your website.
-Instead, it translates the conversation in real-time.
-It answers visitor questions in their preferred language using the knowledge you gave it.
+Instead, it generates real-time responses in the visitor’s language using the knowledge you gave it.